 The Kookynie Project is host to seven, significant prospects; Champion, McTavish, Leipold, Diamantina, Cosmopolitan and Cumberland (collectively known as the DCC Trend), and finally, the Altona Trend 1.5 kilometres east of the DCC Trend.
-The table below summarises the significant intercepts from the 23 returned drill holes - please note LPRC0048 was a failed hole and redrilled as LPRC0093.
-Assays were returned from LPRC0048, but the hole was terminated above the mineralised structure and reported no significant intercepts.
-The Company has pending results from thirty-Eight (38) drill holes (14 from McTavish, 9 from Champion and 15 remaining from Leipold).
-These are expected in late September and will be reported in due course:
+The table below summarises the significant intercepts from the 10 returned drill holes.
+The Company has pending results from twenty-eight (28) drill holes (14 from McTavish, 9 from Champion and 5 remaining from Leipold).
+These are expected in mid-October and will be reported in due course: